FreeTAKTeam/FreeTAKServer-User-Docs/fts_usage/docs/FreeTAKHub/Integration/NodeRedInstallation.md

 # Install Using APT (advanced users)
 To install Node-RED with APT you will need to:

 - Satisfy the requirements
-- Create a Non root user
+- Create a Non-root user
 - Install Node JS

 ## Prerequisites